hotrodorm/hotrod/hotrod-project/docs/docs-5/livesql/syntax/from-and-joins.md

 | UNION JOIN | -- | `unionJoin(t)` | `UNION JOIN t` |

 Joins support subqueries, table expressions, CTEs (plain and recursive), and lateral joins.
-Tabular functions are not yet supported.
+Tabular functions are not supported.
 See [Subqueries](./subqueries.md) for details and examples.

 **Note**: Since the exact SQL Syntax may vary from database to database, LiveSQL adapts it automatically behind the scenes for each specific database.